Johnny May: Legacy

 He was inducted into the Québec Air and Space Hall of Fame in 2010.
 A movie about his life and career entitled The Wings of Johnny May was released in 2014 in English, French and Inuktitut.
 A children's book about his annual candy drop titled The Kuujjuaq Christmas Candy Drop by Linda Brand was released in 2015.
 In 2017 a short animated film was produced by the CBC called The Great Northern Candy Drop.
+In 2023, a children's picture book, The Little Nunavik Airplane / Painngupaali arvitartuq / Le p’tit avion du Nunavik was published in Quebec.
+The book tells the story of Pengo Pally, Johnny May's little beaver aircraft, which takes readers on a tour from Kangiqsualujjuaq to Kuujjuaraapik, and welcomes the animals of the region on board.
+Through a small airplane's perspective, the story reveals the region's unique beauty and cultural richness.
+Inspired by Johnny May, the first Inuk pilot in Canada, the book celebrates his "Christmas Candy Drop" tradition and contributions to Nunavik.
+The book was created with inuit collaborators and translated in Inuktitut.